singer-io/getting-started/BEST_PRACTICES.md

 at all.
 For non-top-level schemas, `selected` determines whether that property is included.

-### Discovery

-A Tap that wants to support property selection should add an optional `--discover` flag.
-When the `--discover` flag is supplied, the Tap should connect to its data source, find the list of streams available, and print out a document listing each stream along with some metadata including the discovered schema.
-The discovery output MUST go to STDOUT, and it MUST be the only thing written to STDOUT.
-If the `--discover` flag is supplied, a tap MOST NOT emit any RECORD, SCHEMA, or STATE messages.

 ### Catalog Format

 The format of the catalog is as follows.
 The top level is an